Reoptimize-Systems/xfemm/mfemm/README.txt

 Apache Version 2.0 licence.
 A copy of the text of this licence is supplied in the file LICENCE.txt.
-This licence also applies to the C++ files in the top level directory which provide a mex interface to Octave/Matlab for the pfemm routines fmesher and fsolver. fmesher and fsolver have their own licencing terms and are not covered by the Apache Version 2.0 licence.
+This licence also applies to the C++ files in the top level directory which provide a mex interface to Octave/Matlab for the cfemm routines fmesher and fsolver. fmesher and fsolver have their own licencing terms and are not covered by the Apache Version 2.0 licence.
 You should take care to adhere to the licencing of these separate